luminlabsdev/framework/docs/guides/networking.md

 # Networking

-CanaryEngine's networking system is very straightforward compared to some of the other game frameworks out there.
+LuminFramework's networking system is very straightforward compared to some of the other game frameworks out there.
 It uses a method which reduces bandwidth by a lot, and in turn will help your game lag less.
 This document serves as a simple tutorial on the networking system, explaining all the functionality available in the `Network` constructor.

 ### Events